oracle-samples/oracle-db-examples/json-relational-duality/23ai JSONRelationalDuality using OracleDatabaseAPIforMongoDB.md

-## Working with JSON-Relational Duality Views using Oracle Database API for MongoDB
+## Working with JSON Relational Duality Views using Oracle Database API for MongoDB

 06/23/24, Version 1.2
 Copyright (c) 2024, Oracle and/or its affiliates